themmyloluwaa/100DaysOfGrowth/readme.md

 - started off the day with a 3 hour pair programming session with @wolemercy .
 We dived through the world of linked list and slow/fast pointer approach for array problems.
 A lot of oh shit and aha moments.
 - continued with the #Kubernetes & DevOps project
 - started chapter 11 of the Linux Hacking for Beginners book.

+### Day 24

+- I solved two DSA problems.
+One involved using dynamic programming and brute force to find the length of common subsequence between two strings.
+The second problem involved tweaking binary search to search for start and end indices of a target element.
+- I created a production ready k8s cluster using eksctl and deployed the ArgoCD resources on it.
+Got stuck when I tried to deploy the kustomized managed Quizzler application.
+- Wrapped up chapter 11 and started chapter 12 of the LH4B course.